 Intensive mixing with dough improvers – 30 minute bulk fermentation with a 2 hour final proof

-Please note that although these products do work well, the bread usually becomes rock hard a few hours later, so refresh, and eat straight away!
+Please note that although these methods work well, the bread becomes hard a few hours later, so refresh, and eat straight away!

 This is the best way to soften stale bread.
 It softens the crumb, whilst a crisp crust also remains.
 To use this method, preheat the oven to 180 (350F).